ErenGulenoglu/A-Dream-of-The-Nine/Campaign - Without A Sound/Items/Diary of Assassin.md

 The diary is written entirely in Thieves’ Cant.
 Only those who understand the code may comprehend its contents.

 **Lore:**
 Eldon’s true identity was known only to Lord Vincentas Orvyll, head of House Orvyll.
 Culann served as the House’s spymaster and protector, charged with defending against infiltration and espionage.
-His most grievous task, however, was to assassinate the children of King Galvynn II, on the orders of his liege.
+His most grievous task, however, was to assassinate the children of King Galvyn II, on the orders of his liege.

 Haunted by guilt, Eldon concealed his memories within this diary and took his own life.
 The pages are layered with secrets, and a hidden spell scroll lies encoded within them.